isabella232/ContactAngle/src/ContactAngle/README.md

 ```  {.bash language="bash"}
 PATH/TO/src/ContactAngle/AllRunCA  IMAGE.mhd
 ```
 If the `IMAGE.mhd` argument is not provided, the script will run for all the `.mhd` files located in the working directory of your terminal.
 If a system folder is available in current directory of the terminal, it will be used, otherwise the the system folder is copied from the one in tutorial folder.
-SO if you want to modify the code settings, you can copy the system folder from the tutorial folder to current directory: `cp PATH/TO/src/ContactAngle/tutorial/system .`
+Therefore, if you want to modify the code settings, you can copy the system folder from the tutorial folder to current directory: `cp PATH/TO/src/ContactAngle/tutorial/system .`

 Do not run the script directly from the tutorial nor the src folder, run it from a clean folder to avoid overwriting files.